 In February 2003, shortly before Reboul, MacMurray merged with Ropes & Gray, she opened this office, which offers the benefit of her 29 years in these fields to clients of all sizes, but in particular to smaller companies and individuals who want individual attention and an alternative to big-firm rates and fee structures.

-Ms. Friedman has two sons, Aron (23) and Jonah (19), who both keep her on her toes even though they are both out of the house.
+Ms. Friedman has two sons, Aron (24) and Jonah (20), who keep her on her toes even though they are both out of the house.
 In her so-called spare time, she reads some fiction and a lot of American history, since, despite having majored in history, she never took a single American history course, and occasionally re-reads a favorite mystery or novel.
 She also sings in her synagogue choir, occasionally reads Torah, skis whenever she can, goes to various Princeton and ski club events, hangs out with friends and family, and works out at home while watching various series that everyone else has already seen.
-(As of summer 2016, she had just just finished The Wire and was watching Downton Abbey.)
+(As of spring 2017, she had just just finished The Man in the High Castle and was watching The Americans.)